Individual and Relational Therapist

 Who are our BSP practitioners here at Safe Harbour?

-Carmen Okhmatovski, MFT and Natalie Koleric MA, MMFT are our two team members who are able to work with clients who are interested in brainspotting.
+Carmen Okhmatovski, MFT, Natalie Koleric MA, MMFT, and Dale Pankiw, RPN are our team members who are able to work with clients who are interested in brainspotting.
 Please visit their pages to see if you think they are they may be the right fit for you.

 Individual and Relational Therapist